Posture-Related Neck Stiffness

 When your neck and upper spine stay under constant strain, your body adapts in ways that can lead to tension, stiffness, and recurring headaches.

-For many Austin professionals, hybrid workers, parents, and active adults, headaches and neck pain are not one-time problems - they become recurring patterns that affect focus, sleep, workouts, and daily life.
+For many Austin professionals and hybrid workers, parents, and active Austin adults who want to keep moving, headaches and neck pain are not one-time problems - they become recurring patterns that affect focus, sleep, workouts, and daily life.

-Shifts the head forward, increasing stress on deep neck muscles, joints, and connective tissue.
+Forward head posture can increase stress on deep neck muscles, joints, and connective tissue.

 Limited neck and upper back motion can create stiffness and compensation patterns.